Find out about the Field of Play re-opening

 Getting to the Field of Play

 Visits to the Field of Play are for pre-booked ticket holders to Attingham only.
 You can book on the day to visit if there is availability.

-Once you've arrived you’re welcome to stay for as long as you like until closing time at 5.30pm.
-The car park and back gates will be locked at 6pm.
+Once you've arrived you’re welcome to stay for as long as you like until closing time, the car park and back gates will be locked at 5.30pm, and at 6pm from Monday 15 February.